IT Project Management | By Kimberly M. Wiefling, M.S. | Read time minutes

 If you haven't got time for that, then at least pause and reflect on this bit of advice from Dr. Eli Goldratt, author of, among many books, the bestseller The Goal: "Just stop doing the stupid stuff!
 The rest is genius!"

 Kimberly Wiefling is founder and President of Wiefling Consulting and Executive Editor of the Scrappy About Series.
 She is a proven expert in enabling people to achieve what seems impossible, but is merely difficult.
-She is the author of one of the top project management books in the US, Scrappy Project Management.
+She is the author of one of the top project management books in the US, Scrappy Project Management: The 12 Predictable and Avoidable Pitfalls That Every Project Faces.

 The US and UK continue to be two countries divided by a common language.
 Ms. Wiefling innocently chose the name of her book series as "Scrappy" without realising this would make selling the book in the UK enormously difficult.
 While her book has enjoyed great success in the US (#1 in the Kindle Total Quality Management category, and generally among the top 30 project management books), Europe and Japan, sales in the UK lag.
 So don't be put off by the title, there's nothing "messy" about "Scrappy" project management!